 Shopping for a wedding dress is almost like a rite of passage, and is something a lot of brides have envisioned since they were young.
 For many, though, finding the perfect dress isn't as easy as it was in their childhood daydreams.

 Though bridal fashion has made strides towards size-inclusive designs over the past few years, many plus-size brides still find it difficult to find "the one" when planning their big day.
 So, to make it as seamless and stress-free as possible, we consulted with a few experts for excellent tips and advice when it comes to shopping for plus-size wedding dresses.
 Read on below!

-Look for Bridal Shops that specialize in Plus Sizes
+Look for Retailers That Specialize in Plus Sizes

 Shopping for your wedding dress is inherently stressful, no matter what size you are.
 But, as a plus-size bride, it can seem even more intense.
-Lisa Litt, owner of the plus-size bridal salon Della Curva, says the benefits of shopping at a plus-size bridal shop are that “they are the most knowledgeable and understanding of a plus-sized bride’s needs, desires, and of course have the best selection of sizes.”
+Lisa Litt, owner of the plus-size bridal salon Della Curva, says the benefits of shopping at size-inclusive bridal shops are that “they are the most knowledgeable and understanding of a plus-sized bride’s needs, desires, and, of course, have the best selection of sizes.”

 Be Selective With Your Entourage